 The requester NF uses the discovery result to select NF instance and a NF service instance that is able to provide a wanted NF Service (e.g., an instance of the PCF that can provide Policy Authorization).
 The requester NF may use the information from a previously stored discovery result for subsequent selections (i.e. the requester NF does not need to trigger a new NF discovery procedure to perform the selection).

-A requester NF having selected an NF service instance within a NF instance may re-select another service instance of the same NF service within that same NF instance and get the same results as if the original selected NF service instance was used.
+A requester NF having selected an NF service instance within a NF instance may re-select another service instance of the same NF service within that same NF instance, or another NF instance in the same NF Set, and get the same results as if the original selected NF service instance was used.
 Re-selecting may be needed if the requester NF fails to contact the original NF service instance.

 The requester NF may subscribe in the NRF to receive notifications of newly registered/updated/de-registered NF/NF service instances of target NF/NF services using Nnrf_NFManagement_NFStatusSubscribe/Notify service operations as defined in TS 23.502 [3].

 For NF discovery across PLMNs, the requester NF provides the NRF the PLMN ID of the target NF.
 The NRF in the local PLMN reaches the NRF in the target PLMN by forming a target PLMN specific query using the PLMN ID provided by the requester NF.